 When I got to fifteen and started my GCSEs I gave up dancing.
 I’d been doing it for over twelve years and this was the reason multiple people told me that I had large legs, it’s muscle apparently.
-I’m not buying it personally, all of my family on bother sides have either large legs on ankle problems, so naturally so do I. That added with the fact that I bruise really easily and I’m the clumsiest person in the world, is enough of a reason to boil myself in tights and jeans (not at the same time) in the summer, and make PE my least favourite lesson when I was at school.
+I’m not buying it personally, all of my family on both sides have either large legs or ankle problems, so naturally so do I. That added with the fact that I bruise really easily and I’m the clumsiest person in the world, is enough of a reason to boil myself in tights and jeans (not at the same time) in the summer, and make PE my least favourite lesson when I was at school.

 When I am having a dodgy day I try to concentrate on the things I like about my appearance.

-My eyes are something I’ve always liked about me, something I can’t and wouldn’t want to change.
+My eyes are something I’ve always liked about myself, something I can’t and wouldn’t want to change.
 Try not to look to close at the bags under my eyes, sleep is one of those things that evades me at the moment.
 I quite like my eye brows and hair too, but only when they behave themselves, otherwise it’s a big sunglasses and messy bun kind of day.
 You know what I’m talking about.